 - Secret Santa Gift Exchange – Before the planned gift exchange, participants each draw names of other gift givers.
 They get a gift within the theme specifically for that person, then bask in the golden glow of the praise when they totally love it.
 Ensure everyone gets what they want (no more socks please!) by filling out a Secret Santa questionnaire ahead of time.

 In addition to format and theme, it’s key to set a budget that works for all participants in your gift exchange.
 This keeps all the presents at about equal value, and stops things from getting awkward.
+Determine any other restrictions you want gifts to adhere to, such as being eco-friendly or from a local business.

 Gift Exchange Themes